 Make your own by mixing petroleum jelly with a hand washing soap.
 Apply the mixture to strips of boards painted yellow.
 The color attracts the white fly leaving them stuck on the strips.

 #3 – Use of an aluminum reflective mulch produces a reflection that deters the flies from attacking the plants.

 #4 – For a minor infestation, blasting plants with a strong jet of water to chase the whiteflies away.
-The water can also clear up other unwanted garden pests like aphids.
+The water can also get rid of garden pests like aphids.

 The Advantages Of Natural Methods Include: